Ruislip Synagogue was established in 1946, and it recently celebrated its 70th anniversary.

-Our social club meets once a fortnight and it provides an opportunity for people to meet socially or partake in an activity of their choice.
+Our social club meets once a fortnight and it provides an opportunity for people to meet socially and partake in an activity of their choice.
 Members and non members are welcome.

 Location wise, Ruislip is a London suburb in the borough of Hillingdon, and it is well placed for commuting in and out of London.
 It is served by the Metropolitan, Piccadilly and Central Underground lines, and it is close to the M40 and M25 for journeys to other towns.

-Ruislip synagogue contributes to inter-faith understanding by supporting visits from local schools.
-A total of 600 pupils visited in the past year, and this gave them the opportunity of seeing the interior of a synagogue and learning about of Jewish services and customs.
+Ruislip Synagogue contributes to inter-faith understanding by supporting visits from local schools.
+A total of 600 pupils visited in the past year, and this gave them the opportunity of seeing the interior of a synagogue and learning about Jewish services and customs.